Triple-Whale/triple-whale-public-apis/examples/node/README.md

 This is **not production ready!**

-This repository's purpose is to demonstrate the process of authorizing your app with Triple Whale, obtaining a JWT, and requesting data from our API.
+This repository's purpose is to demonstrate interfacing with our API, and is not intended to be used in production.

 Thus we use `node-localstorage` to store JWT data, which you will find under the `/scratch` folder.
 You should be able to drop in your own DB of choice, but we have not tested this yet.

-## 😠 Common Issues
+## 😠 Common issues

 ### "I cannot install package.json"